huggingface/transformers/docs/source/serialization.rst

 ==============================================

-Projects ONNX (Open Neural Network eXchange) and ONNXRuntime (ORT) are part of an effort from leading industries in the AI field to provide an unified and community driven format to store and, by extension, efficiently execute neural network leveraging variety of hardware and dedicated optimization.
+Projects ONNX (Open Neural Network eXchange) and ONNXRuntime (ORT) are part of an effort from leading industries in the AI field to provide a unified and community-driven format to store and, by extension, efficiently execute neural network leveraging a variety of hardware and dedicated optimizations.

 Starting from transformers v2.10.0 we partnered with ONNX Runtime to provide an easy export of transformers models to the ONNX format.
 You can have a look at the effort by looking at our join blog post `Accelerate your NLP pipelines using